[UPDATED IN SEPTEMBER 2024]

 » Perdana Botanical Gardens

-Kuala Lumpur’s botanical gardens are located relatively close to the National Monument and are a great option to escape the hustle and bustle of the city.
+Kuala Lumpur’s botanical gardens are located relatively close to the National Monument.
+They’re a great option to escape the hustle and bustle of the city.
 Entry to the gardens is free, except for a few specific spaces.

 » KLCC Lake Symphony Water Fountain Show